The Power of Biophilic Design for Mental Health and Wellness in Homes and Offices

 In today’s fast-paced, technology-driven world, our connection to nature often takes a back seat in our daily lives.
 We spend the majority of our time indoors, whether it’s in our homes or offices.
-This disconnect from the natural world can have a significant impact on our mental health and overall well-being.
+This disconnects from the natural world can have a significant impact on our mental health and overall well-being.

 Biophilic design is an innovative approach to architecture and interior design that incorporates natural elements and principles into our built environment.
 The term “biophilia” was coined by biologist E.O.
 Wilson, referring to the innate human inclination to connect with nature and other forms of life.
 Biophilic design aims to satisfy this inherent need by infusing spaces with nature-inspired elements, such as natural materials, light, vegetation, and natural patterns.